In partnership with the Naumburg Foundation, SFCM presents the winner of the Naumburg Foundation's 2024 Cello Competition, Jonathan Swensen.

 On a personal note, Sin-Tung Chiu is forever grateful to Robert Mann for having been his mentor, coach and friend at The Juilliard School.

-Jonathan will join the Bowers Program of the Chamber Music Society of Lincoln Center in 2024.
-He has captured First Prizes at the 2019 Windsor International String Competition, 2018 Khachaturian International Cello Competition, and the 2018 Young Concert Artists International Auditions.
-A graduate of the Royal Danish Academy of Music, Jonathan continued his studies with Torleif Thedéen at the Norwegian Academy of Music in Oslo, and Laurence Lesser at the New England Conservatory, where he received his Artist Diploma in May 2023.
+In his native Denmark, Jonathan has been recognized with the Musikanmelderringens Artist Prize (2020), the Jacob Gades Scholarship (2019), the Léonie Sonning Talent Prize (2017), and First Prize at the Danish String Competition (2016).
+A graduate of the Royal Danish Academy of Music, he continued his studies with Torleif Thedéen at the Norwegian Academy of Music and with Laurence Lesser at the New England Conservatory, where he received his Artist Diploma in 2023.
+In 2024, he became an artist-in-residence at the Queen Elisabeth Music Chapel in Belgium working with Gary Hoffman.